Whether you are doing ‘Veganuary’ or thinking about becoming vegan for the long haul, read my guide for surviving as a gluten free Vegan.

 Some of the best natural gluten free protein sources that we already eat lots of (some of which are complete proteins) include Tofu; Quinoa and Teff; lentils; gluten free oats; nuts/nut butters and seeds; chia; soya (including Textured Vegetable Protein TVP); chickpeas and beans (including houmous); and peas (yes… peas!).
-Other unprocessed ingredients that are good protein sources and naturally gluten free include Tempeh (from soy); nutritional yeast; hempseed; spirulina; amaranth and wild rice.
+Actually, one of my favourite discoveries is pea protein!
+Other unprocessed ingredients that are good protein sources and naturally gluten free include Tempeh (from soy); nutritional yeast; hempseed; spirulina; buckwheat, amaranth and wild rice.

 Processed Plant-Based Protein Alternatives that ‘Mimic’ and Provide Familiar Alternatives

 There is also an ever-growing choice of processed Vegan alternatives to meat, fish and cheese available in supermarkets and whole-food shops, many of which ‘mimic’ and are named to reflect their animal counterparts.
 I actually find this a little weird.
 Why we seem to have a need to seek veggie alternatives that are named to ‘taste like meat’ seems to contradict many elements of veganism.
 But hey… if facon, qwrkee jerky, vegan fish, vegan chorizo, soy beef, vegan tuna, vegan chick’n, fishless fillets and free from meat burgers are what helps you feel the world is still ‘normal’, then they are all out there to be had.